kserve/kserve/docs/data-plane.md

 # Data Plane Specification

-This document is a work in progress to disucss the data plane requirements for machine learning serving.
+This document is a work in progress to discuss the data plane requirements for machine learning serving.

 Its aims:

- * Provide a set of schemas for generic machine learning  components, such as model servers, explainers, outlier detectors.
+ * Provide a set of schemas for generic machine learning  components, such as predictors, explainers, outlier detectors.
  * Provide a set of proposals for components to advertise the schemas they support.

 ## Data Plane Schemas